In516ht-d-o-o/snowflake-external-functions/README.md

 # Query data from third-party APIs inside Snowflake

-We had a requirement to access data in Snowflake from an external source.
+We had a requirement to access data from an external source in Snowflake.
 Our external source is web application data.
-Users of the web application constantly change the data so we had to ensure that the data in Snowflake is always relevant.
+Since the users of the web application are constantly changing the data, we needed to make sure that the data in Snowflake is always up to date.

-The traditional approach would be to sync our web application database to Snowflake with ETL jobs.
-Sync processes can be complex, so we wanted to try an approach where we would get the data on-demand directly from our web application API and we would not need to worry about when and where to sync the data to Snowflake.
-External data also doesn't need to be stored in Snowflake because it is already stored in the web application.
+The traditional approach would be to sync our web application database with Snowflake using ETL jobs.
+Sync processes can be complex, so we wanted to try an approach where we get the data on-demand directly from our web application API and we would not need to worry about when and where to sync the data to Snowflake.
+External data also does not need to be stored in Snowflake, since it's already stored in the web application.

-We found Snowflake external functions in Snowflake documentation that can call cloud infrastructure like Azure functions.
-We got the idea that we could write our custom logic inside Azure Functions, where we could parse data sent from Snowflake and get our API input parameters.
-After that, we could implement the required authentication for the third-party API.
-Then forward those parameters to the API and the results from the API would then be returned back to Snowflake in the required format.
-In essence, Azure Functions serve as a middleman between Snowflake and third-party APIs.
-With parameters, we can request only the data we actually need from our source.
+In the Snowflake documentation, we found Snowflake external functions that can call cloud infrastructure like Azure functions.
+We came up with the idea that we could write our custom logic in Azure Functions, where we could parse the data sent from Snowflake and retrieve our API input parameters.
+Then we could implement the required authentication for the third-party API.
+We then pass those parameters to the API and the results from the API would then be returned to Snowflake in the required format.
+In essence, Azure Functions serves as an intermediary between Snowflake and the third-party APIs.
+Parameters allow us to request only the data we actually need from our source.
 Parameters can also be used for data manipulation.
 This can give users write and update capabilities on the source data within the Snowflake editor.

 ## Concept explained with a simple example
-Let's use a simple example to illustrate the concept using unprotected API [Agify](https://agify.io/) which predicts the age of a name.
+Let's use a simple example to illustrate the concept using the unprotected API [Agify](https://agify.io/), which predicts the age of a name.

-With a traditional GET request example `https://api.agify.io/?name=Michael` we would get a response like this:
+Using a traditional GET request, for example `https://api.agify.io/?name=Michael`, we would get a response like this:
 ```JSON
 {
     "name": "Michael",